-However, Thai shares and the baht shrugged off the protests, with the main stock index up 1.6 percent as Asian bourses rose after the U.S. bailout of Citigroup.
+However, Thai shares and the baht shrugged off the protests, with the main stock index up 1.6 percent as Asian bourses rose after the

 The PAD, which billed this week as the "final battle" in its six-month street campaign, forced the government to postpone to next month a joint parliamentary session to approve international agreements for a regional summit starting in mid-December.

 But these latest protests are unlikely to deliver a knock-out blow to the People Power Party (PPP) government.

 Opinion polls show waning public support for the unelected coalition of royalist businessmen, academics and activists who accuse Somchai of being a puppet of his brother-in-law, Thaksin Shinawatra, ousted as prime minister by the military in 2006.

 Some analysts say PAD's powerful moral and financial backers in the

 "The people who've been backing PAD in the background have got frightened that it's getting out of control.
 It's a threat to public order and even the structure of the state itself," historian and political analyst Chris Baker said.

 Despite his ties to Thaksin, Somchai's bland, inoffensive personality has proved a hard target for the PAD.

 Police are eager to avoid a repeat of Oct.
 7, when two protesters were killed and hundreds injured in street battles, the worst violence in